Multiscale Corrections by Continuous Super-Resolution: Approach: numerical homogenization by super-resolution

 Our numerical homogenization strategy via continuous super-resolution (\net) is illustrated in Figure~\ref{fig:network}.
 We denote by $X\in\mathbb{R}^{(H + 1)\times (H + 1)}$ the input low-resolution finite element data, where {$H + 1$} is the dimensions of its height and width {and $H = 1/h$}.
 The corresponding coefficient $A\in\mathbb{R}^{E\times E}$ {with $E = 1/\varepsilon$} is also taken as an additional input for the super-resolution model.
 Note that $A$ was previously defined as a function.
 However, since it is assumed to be piecewise constant, it may be represented as a pixel image as well.
 The overall neural network is a coefficient-guided continuous super-resolution model $f(X, A, \alpha)$ to produce an $\alpha$-times super-resolved finite element solution $\hat{Y}\in\mathbb{R}^{{(\alpha H + 1)}\times {(\alpha H + 1)}}$, where $\alpha \in \mathbb{R}^{+}$.
-The complete network consists of three components: 1) global feature extraction, 2) learnable grid sampling, and 3) implicit data point regression, as outlined in detail below.
+As shown in Figure~\ref{fig:network}(a), the complete network consists of three main components: 1) global feature extraction (blue block), 2) learnable Gabor wavelet-based grid sampling (The WIRE in light-green blocks), and 3) Multiscale implicit image function (MS-IIF) (olive-green blocks, Figure~\ref{fig:network}(b)).